gauthamchandra/learning-ruby-from-js/js_to_ruby_cheatsheet.md

 ##Symbols
 **Symbols are a special object that contains names and strings inside the Ruby Interpreter.**

 There is no standard JS equivalent to Symbols.
-The closest Java equivalent to this would probably ```Enums```.
+The closest Java equivalent to this would probably interned Strings.
 This is because symbols are defined as static things which are used once and are immutable.
 Referencing them again will refer to the same copy in memory.

-Just like a Java Enum, they cannot be set to any value like a string or integer.
-They can only be values set to other objects.
+Symbols can only be values set to other objects.

 They are defined via ":".
 Here are some examples: